7pranayama

-According to research published in California-based yoga teachers, yoga can help you with both conditions, be it periods cramps or pre-menstrual syndrome (PMS).
+According to research published by California-based yoga teachers, yoga can help you with both conditions, be it period cramps and pre-menstrual syndrome (PMS).

 Using yoga for menstrual cramps can usually be targeted for pain relief.